 Dr. James L. Cassidy, Jr. - a Dentist in Macon, Georgia

-A dental implant is a titanium replacement for a root of a tooth that is surgically implanted in the jawbone.
-As the body heals , the bone around the implant fuses to the implant.
+A dental implant is a titanium metal replacement for the root of a tooth that is surgically implanted in the jawbone.
+As the body heals, the bone around the implant fuses to the implant.
 After the healing phase is complete, the implants are used to anchor crowns, bridges, or dentures.
-Dental implants are teeth that can look and feel just like your own.